sttteephen/To-Do-List/README.md

 # To-Do-List

-A to do list website.
+A simple to do list website.